 On September 6, 2018, British Airways tweeted on their official Twitter account stating that they’re ‘investigating the theft of customer data.’
 Sharing the link of the official notice on their website.

 We are investigating the theft of customer data from our website and our mobile app, as a matter of urgency.
 For more information, please click the following link:https://t.co/2dMgjw1p4r

 — British Airways (@British_Airways) September 6, 2018

-According to what Mr. Alex Cruz said to the BBC, the airline was assaulted by malicious cyber attacks that allow the attackers to pilfer customers’ data.
+According to what Mr. Alex Cruz said to the BBC, the airline was assaulted by malicious cyber attacks that allow the attackers to steal customers’ data.
 As mentioned on their website, Customers who visited BA between August 21, 2018, and September 5, 2018, regarding new bookings, or changing the previous ones has suffered from the recent British Airways data breach the count of victims reportedly reached up to 380,000 customers.

 “We are dedicated to working with any customer who may have been financially suffered by this data breach, and we will pay compensation to them for any financial hardship that they may have suffered.”

 Regarding the breach of data, no any official information has been disclosed by BA.
 But few experts have analyzed the incident.